doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Practiced Linear regression on some datasets.
 Tried plotting graphsto visualise overfitting and underfitting classifications.Used R²-score as well to analyse the performanceof classifiers.

 **Thoughts** : Couldn't focus  much today coz it's UCL night!!

+# 100 Days Of Code - Log

+### Day 75: August 8, 2020

+**Today's Progress**: Tried two classification problems today.
+Used yalidation curve for model selection, plotted learning curves to determine gamma for the SVM classifier and used Lasso regressionand comparedit with a classifier without penalty.

+**Thoughts** : Needed this revision today.
+I had forgotten many little details about pandas and Sklearn.
+Today's practice really helpedin recalling all those.